 Many software companies post updates that fix problems so that customers can download for themselves.

 Customer service sites benefit both the company and the customers.
 They enable customers to get a 24 hr support and easy access to needed information.

-They often reduce the no. of staff needed automating routine information requests that previously had to be handled an employee.
+They often reduce the no. of staff needed by automating routine information requests that previously had to be handled by an employee.

 GroupWare is a software that helps groups of people to work together more productively.

 They are often organized using a two-by-two grid.